Seekatar/seekatar.github.io/_posts/2024-08-10-typical-pipeline.md

 ├── README.md
 ├── run.ps1                # A helper to build, run, etc, locally.
 └── src                    # Context folder for the Docker build
-    ├── test-api.sln
+    ├── sample-api.sln
-    ├── test-api           # Source for the test-api .NET Core app ├── test
+    ├── sample-api           # Source for the sample-api .NET Core app ├── test
-    │   └── unit           # Unit tests for the test-api
+    │   └── unit           # Unit tests for the sample-api
     └── .dockerignore      # This must be in the Docker context folder
 ```